Loading...

 This package generally follows SemVer conventions, though certain backwards-incompatible changes may be released as minor versions:

-1. Changes to library internals which are technically public but not intended or documented for external use.
-(Please open a GitHub issue to let the maintainers know if you're relying on such internals.)
+1. Changes to library internals that are technically public but not intended or documented for external use.

 2. Changes that aren't expected to impact the vast majority of users in practice.